Get Some Professional Advice First

 What is the current interest rate for home loans?

-Home loan interest rates in Australia vary between lenders and are largely affected by the RBA’s cash rate, which stands at 4.35% as of November 2024.
-Currently, variable interest rates for owner-occupiers generally fall between 6% and 7%.
+Home loan interest rates in Australia vary between lenders and are largely affected by the RBA’s cash rate, which stands at 4.10% as of February 2025.
+Currently, variable-interest rates for owner-occupiers generally fall between 6% and 7%.
 Fixed rates vary depending on the term length, often slightly higher for longer terms.
 For the most accurate rate for your needs, check with your lender or explore rate comparisons online, as these sources provide up-to-date information on market fluctuations.

 Should I select a fixed or variable interest rate?